-It never crossed our minds that this would turn into one of the most traumatising events in our lives!
+It never crossed our minds that this would turn into one of the most traumatising events of our lives!

 Chitwan National Park, Nepal

-Chitwan is a draw card for wildlife lovers internationally and is known for having animals including the highly endangered Asian One Horned Rhino and the elusive Bengal Tiger.
+Chitwan is a draw card for wildlife lovers internationally and is known for having many animals including, the highly endangered Asian One Horned Rhino and the elusive Bengal Tiger.

-It also has Leopards, Wild Elephants and - of course - the Sloth Bear.
+It also has Leopards, Elephants and - of course - the Sloth Bear.

 As there's so many animals condensed into a small space, walking tours have become a popular choice for visitors to Chitwan.

-Most wildlife lovers say that the best way to spot animals is quietly on foot and walking gets you to deeper parts of the jungle where the jeep tracks don’t go; this is where most of the wildlife resides.
+Most wildlife lovers say that the best way to spot animals is on foot.
+You travel more quietly and can get into deeper parts of the jungle where the jeep tracks can't take you; this is where most of the naturally shy wildlife resides.

 The first time we heard about the potential risks of walking in Chitwan (yes we did know the risks), was sitting at home in our London flat reading the Lonely Planet guide to Nepal.

-It has a whole page called "Jungle Survival" which is all about what to do in the event of an attack.
+It has a whole page called "Jungle Survival" which is all about what to do in the event of seeing these animals in the wild.
 Their advice goes something like this: